 Because our ability to discriminate among colors is limited, attribute data values at the ratio or interval level are usually sorted into four to eight ordinal level categories.
 ArcMap calls these categories classes.
 Users can adjust the number of classes, the class break values that separate the classes, and the colors used to symbolize the classes.
 Users may choose a group of predefined colors, known as a color ramp, or they may specify their own custom colors.
 Color ramps are sequences of colors that vary from light to dark, where the darkest color is used to represent the highest value range.
 Most textbook cartographers would approve of this, since they have long argued that it is the lightness and darkness of colors, not different color hues, that most logically represent quantitative data.

 Logically or not, people prefer colorful maps.
 For this reason some might be tempted to choose ArcMap's Unique Values option to map rates, densities, or even counts.
 This option assigns a unique color to each data value.
 Colors vary in hue as well as lightness.
 This symbolization strategy is designed for use with a small number of nominal level data categories.
-As illustrated in the map below, the use of an unlimited set of color hues to symbolize unique data values leads to a confusing thematic map.
+As illustrated in the map below (Figure 3.17.4), the use of an unlimited set of color hues to symbolize unique data values leads to a confusing thematic map.

 Registered Penn State students should return now to the Chapter 3 folder in ANGEL to take a self-assessment quiz about Thematic Map Types.
 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.